 - History of Abuse - A large amount of people who hurt themselves have suffered physical, sexual, or emotional abuse but this doesn’t mean that everyone who self-injures has been abused or that everybody who has been abused will start hurting themselves.

-Self-injury is usually split into three categories: Psychotic, Organic, and Typical.
+Self-harm is usually split into three categories: Psychotic, Organic, and Typical.

 - Cutting - Cutting, also known as slicing or slashing, is the most common way people hurt themselves.
 It is typically done with a knife, razor blade, piece of glass, or other sharp objects.
 Most of the cuts are done on the arms, legs, wrists, and chest; but other people cut on other parts of the body such as the stomach, face, neck, breasts, and genitals.
 But cutting on the arms and wrist is the most common because excuses can be made more easily (for example people can say that they had an accident while cooking).

 - Burning - Burning is another common way people hurt themselves.
 Usually done with cigarettes, lighters, matches, kitchen-stove burners, heated objects (branding irons or hot skillets), and burning objects.
-Sometimes people even use flammable substances such as gasoline, propane, alocohol, and lighter fluid.
+Sometimes people even use flammable substances such as gasoline, propane, alcohol, and lighter fluid.
 Similar to cutting, most people burn themselves on their arms, wrists, legs, and chest.

 - Hitting - Hitting themselves with their fists is another way that people hurt themselves that is most commonly done on the head or thighs.
 Although it may not seem as serious as cutting or burning it is done for the same reasons and results.

 - Extreme Nail Biting - It is common for most people to bite their nails.
-But when it is used as a form of self-injury it is more severe and frequent than normal.
+But when it is used as a form of self-harm it is more severe and frequent than normal.
 It can result in the injury and damage of the fingernails or cuticles.
 People can bite their fingernails so much that they draw blood.

-- Scratching - Another common thing amongst most people scratching can become a form of self-injury.
-People who use it as a method of self-injury make it more extreme in frequency, intensity, and duration.
+- Scratching - Another common thing amongst most people scratching can become a form of self-harm.
+People who use it as a method of self-harm make it more extreme in frequency, intensity, and duration.
 Areas of skin can become raw or sometimes even bloody.
 Usually the scratching is done with the fingernails but sometimes it is done with a sharp or semi-sharp object such as a knife, comb, or pencil.